Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 takes the support of at least three already ordained clergy for the church to

 ordain an applicant.
-All members of
+All

-the ordination committee shall be ordained.
+members of the ordination committee shall be ordained.

-an established place of worship?
-Yes
+13 Does the organization have an established place of worship?
+Yes No

 If